In-depth analysis: Jordan 4

 Third time was certainly a charm when it came to the Air Jordan line in 1988.
-But they could have surpassed, Tinker Hatfield and nike, or even come close, the success of the bold and elegant Air Jordan III with the new model of 1989 ?
+But could Tinker Hatfield and Nike surpass, or even come close to, the success of the bold and elegant Air Jordan III with their new 1989 model?
 As we now know, the answer was definitely yes.
-The Air Jordan IV picked up right where the III left off, further establishing the status of the Air Jordan line as the coolest and most important sneaker in the world.
-In this latest installment of the Jordan 101 series, we dig into all the basic details, legendary moments on and off the court, and cultural significance of the Air Jordan IV .
-Read on to delve into one of the greatest Air Jordans of all time.
+The Air Jordan IV picked up right where the III left off, further establishing the Air Jordan line's status as the coolest and most important sneaker in the world.
+In this latest installment of the Jordan 101 series, we examine all the basic details, legendary moments on and off the court, and the cultural significance of the Air Jordan IV .
+Read on for a deeper dive into one of the greatest Air Jordans of all time.

 The basics

 The Air Jordan IV was released in 1989 and was produced in four colorways throughout the year.
-Basically following the same color schemes as the Air Jordan III, the IV was released in two white-based Bulls colorways ( White/Cement and Fire Red ), one black-based colorway ( Black/Red ), and a white-accented version. and blue (Military Blue).
+Essentially following the same color scheme as the Air Jordan III, the IV was released in two white-based Bulls colorways ( White/Cement and Fire Red ), a black-based colorway ( Black/Red ), and a version with white and blue accents (Military Blue).
 It retailed for $100, making it one of the most expensive basketball shoes on the market at the time.
 But it was worth it, right?

 Tinker's second legendary Air Jordan design

-Following the Air Jordan III was no easy task, but if anyone could do it, it was Tinker Hatfield.
-And it did, successfully.
-The IV's design really hasn't strayed too far from the III, with the mid cut height and visible heel Air unit both returning.
-However, the IV was a little more aerodynamic and lighter than the III.
-Its signature design details were the mesh on the side panels and tongue, and the unique lacing support system featuring the shoe's iconic "wings."
-Air Jordan IV also introduced the "Flight" concept to the Air Jordan line.
+Following up on the Air Jordan III was no easy task, but if anyone could do it, it was Tinker Hatfield.
+And he did it, successfully.
+The IV's design didn't stray too far from the III, with both the mid-cut height and visible Air unit in the heel returning.
+However, the IV was a bit more aerodynamic and lighter than the III.
+Its signature design details were the mesh on the side panels and tongue and the unique lacing system featuring the shoe's iconic "wings."
+The Air Jordan IV also introduced the "Flight" concept to the Air Jordan line.

 Tech

-The Air Jordan IV may not have introduced any groundbreaking new technology to the world of basketball shoes like many other Air Jordans, but all it had was functional and aesthetically pleasing.
-Already mentioned above, the IV brought back the mid-top height and visible Air, while other tech aspects of the shoe included additional Air in the forefoot, supportive "wings," a lacing system that provided more eyelets for the Custom lace placement and large heel tab for easy entry.
-The "Bred" colorway also introduced supple nubuck leather into Air Jordans, a material that would be used on many subsequent models.
+The Air Jordan IV may not have introduced any revolutionary new technology to the world of basketball footwear like many other Air Jordans, but everything it did offer was functional and aesthetically pleasing.
+As mentioned above, the IV brought back the mid-top and visible Air unit, while other technological aspects of the shoe included additional Air in the forefoot, supportive "wings," a lacing system that provided multiple eyelets for customized lace placement, and a wide heel pull tab for easy entry.
+The "Bred" colorway also introduced soft nubuck leather to the Air Jordan, a material that would be used on many subsequent models.

 It's gotta be the shoes

-During the 1988-89 season that Michael wore the Air Jordan IVs, he had his best statistical season ever as he averaged 32.5 points, 8 rebounds and 8 assists.
-It would take two more seasons for MJ and the Bulls to make it to the Finals (which they eventually won), but the '88-89 season saw the Bulls make their first Eastern Conference Finals of the Jordan era, firmly establishing them as a team to take seriously for the contention for the championship.
+During the 1988-89 season in which Michael wore the Air Jordan IV, he achieved his best statistical season ever, averaging 32.5 points, 8 rebounds, and 8 assists.
+It would take two more seasons for MJ and the Bulls to reach the Finals (which they ultimately won), but the '88-89 season saw the Bulls reach their first Eastern Conference Finals of the Jordan era, firmly establishing them as a team to be taken seriously for championship contention.

 "The shot"

-Speaking of the 1989 playoffs, Game 5 of the opening round series against the Cleveland Cavaliers provided the NBA history books with the first of many epic shots by Michael Jordan as he hit the infamous pitch over poor Craig Ehlo to give the Bulls a one-point victory for winning the game and series.
-On Michael's feet for the iconic moment were, of course, the black Air Jordan IVs.
+Speaking of the 1989 playoffs, Game 5 of the opening-round series against the Cleveland Cavaliers provided the NBA history books with the first of many epic shots from Michael Jordan, when he hit the infamous shot over poor Craig Ehlo to give the Bulls a one-point victory, both the game and the series.
+On Michael's feet for that iconic moment were, of course, black Air Jordan IVs.

 Do the right thing

-Already closely associated with the Air Jordan line due to his appearance as Mars Blackmon in the Air Jordan III advertising campaign, Spike Lee actually gave the Air Jordan IV a supporting role in his landmark 1989 film Do the Right Thing.
-Watch the whole scene with the shoe on it and keep in mind that Buggin' Out is played by the same actor as Gustavo Fring in Breaking Bad(!).
+Already closely associated with the Air Jordan line due to his appearance as Mars Blackmon in the Air Jordan III ad campaign, Spike Lee actually gave the Air Jordan IV a supporting role in his landmark 1989 film Do the Right Thing.
+Watch the full scene featuring the shoe above, and keep in mind that Buggin' Out is played by the same actor as Gustavo Fring in Breaking Bad(!).

 The legend takes flight

-The momentum that the first three Air Jordans created in the shoe world was seamlessly continued with the successful design of the Air Jordan IV in 1989, and in hindsight we can see that the madness was only just beginning.
-Further boosting the popularity of the Air Jordan line with its elite status in malls and on the streets, appearances at MJ's feet on the court as his career has also reached new heights, and even its presence in a major motion picture, the Air Jordan IV can be seen as the shoe that marked the point of no return for the legendary status that Air Jordans now have in the world of sneakers
+The momentum the first three Air Jordans created in the sneaker world continued perfectly with the successful Air Jordan IV design in 1989, and in hindsight, we can see that the craze was just beginning.
+Further boosting the Air Jordan line's popularity with its elite status in malls and on the streets, appearances on the court by MJ as his career reached new heights, and even its appearance in a major motion picture, the Air Jordan IV can be seen as the shoe that marked the tipping point for the legendary status that Air Jordans now enjoy in the sneaker world.